Braves vs. Phillies: Odds, spread, over/under - September 11

 Braves vs. Phillies Betting Trends and Insights

-- The bookmakers' moneyline implies a 58.3% chance of a victory for Atlanta.
+- The implied probability of a win from Atlanta, based on the moneyline, is 55.6%.

-- The Braves were the moneyline favorite in nine of their last 10 games, and they went 6-3 in those matchups.
+- The Braves played as the moneyline favorite in nine of their last 10 games, and finished 6-3 in those matchups.

-- Over its last 10 matchups (all had set totals), Atlanta combined with its opponents to hit the over on the run total seven times.
+- Over its last 10 matchups -- all had a set run total -- Atlanta and its opponents combined to hit the over on the total seven times.

-- The Phillies have been chosen as underdogs in 40 games this year and have walked away with the win 18 times (45%) in those games.
+- The Phillies have won in 18, or 43.9%, of the 41 contests they have been named as odds-on underdogs this year.

-- This season, the Phillies have come away with a win five times in 14 chances when named as an underdog of at least +115 or longer on the moneyline.
+- The Phillies have a win-loss record of 13-13 when favored by +105 or worse by bookmakers this year.

 - In the last 10 games with a total, Philadelphia and its opponents have failed to hit the over five times.